-- Oversees applications, screening, and selection for student scholarships and awards; - Reviews selection criteria for student scholarships and awards. - Reviews any written statement of concern submitted by student award applicants and makes recommendations regarding a response.
+- Oversees applications, screening, and selection for student scholarships and awards (e.g. Ontario Graduate Scholarship, OGS, conference travel awards, and internal physiotherapy scholarships pending available funds annually); with the exception of the Program Academic Standing Committee (PASC) Awards which are administered by the PASC - Reviews selection criteria for student scholarships and awards. - Reviews written statement of concern submitted by student award applicants and makes recommendations regarding a response.